DKXXXL/master-thesis/pldi2023/cover-letter.md

     `revision.pdf` Line 727
     `diff.pdf` Line 721

+  - We explain the structure of bold-P and illustrate some concrete examples.
+    We also explain its necessity in the appendices.

+    `revision.pdf`
+    `diff.pdf`
+    `appendix/blindtr.pdf`

   - Appendix A.4 now contains pen-and-paper proofs of consistency and canonicity, which subsume the proofs in the original supplemental material.
 The technical content is still quite involved, but we hope that the presentation